This post may contain Amazon or other affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - 1 cup raspberries

-- 1 tbsp xylitol granulated (or low carb sweetener of choice)
+- 1 tbsp Lakanto Monkfruit (or low carb sweetener of choice)

-- Preheat oven to 350* and line a 8”x11” pan with parchment paper for ease of removing from the tin. (you can use a 9”x9” for thicker bars but adjust the nutrition count from 15 bars to 9 bars).
+- Preheat oven to 350* and line a 8”x11” pan with parchment paper for ease of removing from the tin. (you can use a 9”x9” for thicker bars but adjust the nutrition count).

-- In a large clean bowl cream together butter, xylitol, grated coconut, coconut flour and baking powder with a hand mixer.
-Put dough in parchment lined pan and press into the bottom only of the pan.
-Use the back of spoon or bottom of the glass to smooth and press dough evenly across bottom of the pan.
+- In a large clean bowl cream together butter, sweetener, grated coconut, almond and coconut flour and baking powder with a hand mixer.
+Put dough in parchment lined pan and press into the bottom and up the sides of the pan.
+Use the back of spoon or bottom of the glass to smooth and press dough evenly across bottom and up the sides of the pan.
 Bake for 10 -12 minutes.
-Remove from oven and set aside.
+Remove from oven and set aside for cooling.

-- In a large clean bowl cream together softened cream cheese, xylitol, egg and vanilla extract.
+- In a large clean bowl cream together softened cream cheese, sweetener, egg and vanilla extract.
 When creamed, gently pour over cooked crust and smooth to all edges.
 Set aside for a moment.

-- In a small bowl put clean, dry raspberries and xylitol.
-With a fork mash all together raspberries and xylitol until raspberries are juicy and in spoonable liquid form.
+- In a small bowl put clean, dry raspberries and sweetener.
+With a fork mash all together raspberries and sweetener until raspberries are juicy and in spoonable liquid form.